 1) He was always looking to help each one of his players to get better as an individual and as a teammate;

 2) He focused on the fundamentals, regardless of the success or failures.

 “Do the best you can, with what you have, in those circumstances, at that time, in that place, giving 100 percent effort EVERYDAY, and success will surely follow.
 It is not the score that dictates if you are a success or not, but rather it is you being able to say, that I gave 100 percent and did the absolute best I could with what I had, at that time, in that circumstance, in that place, and held nothing back.
 I left it all on the court.”

-4. Always look to make those around you better; to give, not just receive.
+4. Always look to improve those around you; give, not just receive.

 5. Give credit where it is due.

-6. Learn how to deal with rejection in a positive and productive way.
+6. Learn how to deal with rejection positively and productively.

-I hope that you’d have learned how to deal with rejection in a positive way on the journey to your initial success.
-But if for some reason you haven’t, then you’re behind the 8 ball.
+I hope you have learned how to deal with rejection positively on the journey to your initial success.

-It’s because they don’t learn how to deal with the hard truths, with the rejections, or with challenges.
+It’s because they don’t learn how to deal with hard truths, rejections, or challenges.